 We do not consider urgent requests to travel to attend business meetings or where your flight is departing soon as genuine emergencies.
 We try to process all applications as quickly as we can, however we cannot be held responsible if you have pre-booked your travel and your application is not lodged early enough to allow the processing of your application.
 Some applications will also require us to undertake further assessments, which may take more time.

 If you receive a request from the Department to provide more information or undertake additional assessments, you must do this in the timeframe requested, or your application may be refused.

 - If you lodged your visa using ImmiAccount, upload your extension request and any supporting documentation to ImmiAccount.

-- If you lodged a paper application, submit any supporting documentation to us via email.
+- If you lodged a paper application, submit a request and any supporting documentation via the Australian Immigration Enquiry Form.

 Extensions are not generally provided and will only be granted in certain circumstances.

 The Department recognises that it can take longer than the provided 28 days to obtain documentation from external agencies in relation to character requirements.
 You must provide evidence (such as an application receipt for a police certificate) that you are obtaining the requested documentation before an extension of time will be considered.
 When you have provided this evidence, you can consider an extension of the time has been approved, unless you are advised otherwise.

 Due to the large volume of correspondence received, we are unable to acknowledge receipt of documents.